AdobeDocs/cc-libraries-api-samples/getting-data-nodejs/readme.md

 This sample:

 1. Makes `GET` requests to various CC Libraries API endpoints via routes defined in `routes/index.js`
-2. Displays the results in the browser using `views/index.ejs` as the view template
+2. Displays the results in the browser using:
+  - `views/index.ejs` as the view template
+  - `public/javascripts/cc-libraries.js` for the client-side JavaScript

 ## Setup